veryhappythings/cv/index.md

 * *Skills used*: Python, Ruby, PostgreSQL, C#, test-driven development, database optimisation, agile development.

 * *Role overview*: Senior engineer leading a small team building password management software for large enterprise companies, managing the development of the product to meet the needs of demanding customers while designing, developing and deploying major features.
+Steering the growth of the department as the business scaled.

 * *Interesting challenges*:
     * Leading meetings, Reviewing code and coaching team members.